STRUCT Support

 3. **Usage:** Shows query count and user count for the field

-4. Cross-Project References: Nested field lineage is most accurate within a single BigQuery project
+4. **Cross-Project References:** Nested field lineage is most accurate when metadata and query history are available for all referenced projects.